COVID-19 guidelines & training

 NSW Wine believes adherence to these guidelines should be considered as best practice to re-open, coupled with a recommendation of a short accreditation process (where applicable) to ensure customers can feel safe tasting wine again, once it is declared safe to do so.

-Click on the top button on the right to download the COVIDsafe Guidelines for NSW Cellar Doors.
+Click on the bottom button on the right to download our COVIDsafe Guidelines for NSW Cellar Doors.

-IMPORTANT UPDATES, effective from Friday 24 July -
+Most recent COVID-19 Regulations effective from Friday 24 July

 - Businesses will also need to have a COVID Safety Plan AND register it with the NSW Government.
 Click here for a plan template and click here to register your plan.